github/docs/content/repositories/releasing-projects-on-github/managing-releases-in-a-repository.md

 {% cli %}

 1. To edit a release, use the `gh release edit` subcommand.
-Replace `tag` with the tag representing the release you wish to edit.
-For example, to edit a given release's title:
+Replace `TAG` with the tag representing the release you wish to edit.
+For example, to edit a given release's title, use the following code:

    ```shell
    gh release edit TAG -t "New title"